mikefarah/yq/how-it-works.md

 ## Complex assignment, operator precedence rules

 Just like math expression - `yq` expression have an order of precedence.
-The pipe `|` operator has a low order of precedence, so operators with higher precedence will get evalated first.
+The pipe `|` operator has a low order of precedence, so operators with higher precedence will get evaluated first.

 Most of the time, this is intuitively what you'd want, for instance `.a = "cat" | .b = "dog"` is effectively: `(.a = "cat") | (.b = "dog")`.